Details on purchasing one of our kittens

 There are many reasons why I cannot give you a precise time.
 I am a pet lover first and hobby breeder second.
 Other reasons include: 1) unpredictable cancellations; 2) people ahead of you requesting 2 kittens; 3) very specific color and/or gender requests (i.e. lilac male); 4) requests from a specific mother, etc. Additionally, pregnancies and what they will produce are up to Mother Nature.
 I have no way of knowing how many kittens, genders and colors that will be produced with each breeding until after the kittens are on the ground.
 For example, one year, Momo had 100% female seal point kittens so people requesting male kittens only and females of any other color did not get a kitten that year.

-Our kittens are $650 each and are allowed to leave around 11-12 weeks old.
-Kittens are NOT spayed/neutered before they are homed because we believe they are too young for this procedure and prefer that they are altered ~5-6 months old.
+The cost per kitten is $900 each for the 2021 breeding year.
+There are no discounts for reserving two.
+Kittens are allowed to leave around 11-12 weeks old and are NOT spayed/neutered before they are homed.
+We believe they are too young for this procedure and prefer that they are altered ~5-6 months old.

 The price for our kittens include the following:

-- 2 core vaccinations before going to their new homes (Merial PureVax FVRCP)
+- 2 core vaccinations before going to their new homes (Merial PureVax Feline 3)